 CICH understands that every organization is unique: different goals, industries and employee development needs.
 The collaboration process is continuous and allows for input at every stage.
 From small to large-sized companies and organizations, the Center for Innovation and Community Health will help you define areas of need and develop an impactful training program to deliver desired outcomes.

-For information on customized programs or to arrange a free consultation, contact Gabby Lampe, Marketing Coordinator at 417-823-3469.
+For information on customized programs or to arrange a free consultation, contact Christina Wiksell, Director of Marketing and Community Outreach at 417-893-7887.

 Onsite presentation topics, general fees, "Winning at Work & at Home" training.